Search

 The screw heads of the Tilikum are mostly hidden by the leather itself, making it a perfect handle to install "back-to-back"

-For the St. Johns and Lovejoy handles in particular, which do not include washers, the longer oval-head back screws included in our hardware kits (used for thicker surfaces) may require a smaller, supplemental washer.
-The pan-head back screws should be wide enough.
-Below is a sketch showing the placement of the supplemental washer used on the back side of these handles:
+For the Flanders, St. Johns and Lovejoy handles in particular, which do not include washers, the longer oval-head back screws included in our hardware kits (used for thicker surfaces) may require a smaller, supplemental washer.
+(When included, pan-head back screws should be wide enough.)

 How to Order Back-to-Back Hardware